aws-samples/ec2-lamp-server/README.md

 ### Installing WordPress manually

-If wish to install WordPress manually, you can refer to the following community articles
+To install LAMP stack and/or WordPress manually on new EC2 instance, you can refer to the following community articles

 - [Install WordPress on Amazon Linux 2023 (AL2023)](https://repost.aws/articles/ARarysTJYQTh-zCNMftIolwA/install-wordpress-on-amazon-linux-2023-al2023)
 - [Install WordPress on Ubuntu Linux](https://repost.aws/articles/ARhZ6hHllFSkq53LaA8XDWjQ/install-wordpress-on-ubuntu-linux)